 Figure 4.5.
 A neutrino channel overload

-Why then isn’t the neutrino’s mass exactly zero, as its charge is?
-If the quantum network was perfectly synchronized, it would be, but as concluded earlier, the flow of light doesn’t synchronize it perfectly (2.4.4).
-The photons in Figure 4.5 are thus slightly out of synch, so the heads and tails don’t exactly cancel, but the remainder always does, giving a tiny mass but no charge.
-Over many channels, the small asynchronies vary, so neutrinos vary in mass but always have zero charge.
-If an electron is a bump on space, a neutrino is a smudge, whose tiny mass comes from the imperfect synchrony of the quantum network.
+Why then isn’t a neutrino’s mass exactly zero, as its charge is?
+If the quantum network was perfectly synchronous it would be, but that isn’t so (see 2.4.4).
+The photons in Figure 4.5 are slightly out of synch, so the heads and tails don’t exactly cancel but the remainder still does, giving a tiny mass but no charge.

 Note that a tail-tail meet isn’t possible because it implies a prior head-head meet.